hm-lang/core/proposals/intro.md

 # setting/defining/initializing the function usually requires an indent+1 block following:
 v(): int
     return 600

+# but in simple cases like this you can also define inline:
+# TODO: Double check this is OK
+v() := 600

 # function with X,Y double-precision float arguments that returns nothing
 v(X: dbl, Y: dbl): null